 Roman Charm: Where to Stay in Bath

-So, you want to know where to stay in Bath?
+So, you want to take a trip to Bath?
 Leave it to us.
 We’ve compiled a list of the best districts in which to stay in this hilly city.
 You’ll marvel at the Roman Baths, inspect the Roman and Georgian architecture and follow in the footsteps of Jane Austen, who called the Somerset city her home in the early 1800s.
 It was part of the fashionable 19th-century society back then, when aristocrats and famous faces came for the hot springs and baths.
 As the wealthiest people in your household, you and your partner are also of the bourgeoisie, and should be welcomed to Bath like the royalty you are.
-Disclaimer: that might not happen.
-Anyway, here’s Plum Guide's expert recommendations on where to stay in Bath.
+Disclaimer: that might not happen, but here at Plum Guide, we've gone above and beyond to ensure that your trip is fit for royalty nonetheless.
+Here is our expert recommendations on where to stay in Bath.

 The city centre

 A little further north (as its name suggests) lies the North Central district.
-Try to find a place to stay on the western bank of the River Avon (this Scandi-designed home sits right on the river).
+Try to find a place to stay on the western bank of the River Avon.
 Make your way around the area, stopping in at the Museum of Bath at Work.
 It gives you an insight into the industrial techniques and developments in the area over the centuries.
 Isn't it great learning about work on your holiday?
 Or is that just us?

 Yup, we can keep going further and further from any remnant of city life.
 Perhaps you can avoid any kind of human interaction on your holiday.
 Surrounding Bath is a fine countryside, where life runs at a slower pace.
-Stay at the magical Faerie World or one of our flats in Monkton Combe and its hamlet of Tucking Mill, which – if nothing else – sounds funny.
 Here, you’ll find the Prior Park Landscape Garden, the Combe Down Tunnel and the Midford Brook.
-And if a countryside escape sounds like your cup of tea, do have a butchers at some of our recommended getaways in the Cotswolds.

 Wait, Bristol is an entire ‘nother city, right?
 Yes, good geography.
 But, it’s just a 30-minute drive north-west from Bath, so you could easily travel between the two cities on your holiday.
 You could also stay at one of the areas right between them, such as Brislington and Hanham.
 We really should have called this article 'where to stay in Bath ...and beyond'.